-For many once happily-married couples, going through a divorce is one of the most emotionally difficult processes ever.
+For many once happily-married couples, a divorce is one of the most emotionally difficult processes to go through.
 The idea of tearing a family apart and dissolving a great love can undoubtedly be a devastating experience.

 The Cost of a Standard Divorce

-For a couple that is just scraping by, these average costs could seem astronomical.
-Let’s take a look at some actual costs and losses a couple could face that might make divorce sound like even more of a bad idea:
+For a couple that are just scraping by, these costs could threaten their ability to make ends meet.
+Let’s take a look at some actual costs and losses a couple could face that might make divorce sound like an even worse idea: